marvinraj/binary-classification-sonar-mine-vs-rock/README.md

 ## sonar, mines vs rocks
-### classify sonar targets/objects, whether an object is a metal or rock.
+### classify sonar targets/objects, predict whether an object is a metal or rock.